retroelec/T-HMI-C64/README.md

 Afterwards you can upload the binary files:
 make upload

+In repeated cases, the upload can also take place via OTA.
+In this case, the following command can be issued:
+make uploadOTA

 Binary files for the development boards can also be downloaded from https://github.com/retroelec/T-HMI-C64/actions (select the latest run to see the artifacts, you must be logged in to download the binary files).
 Alternatively, you can also download the files from https://github.com/retroelec/T-HMI-C64/releases